Yuba-Sutter Gold Sox: Golden State Collegiate Baseball League (2019)

-In 2019, a new local group, YCM Baseball Group, LLC, lead by local agricultural entrepreneur Al Montna, purchased the Gold Sox and became members of the Golden State Collegiate Baseball League joining former GWL rivals the Medford Rogues.
+In 2019, a new local group, YCM Baseball Group, LLC, led by local agricultural entrepreneur Al Montna, purchased the Gold Sox and became members of the Golden State Collegiate Baseball League joining former GWL rivals the Medford Rogues.

 Montna Farms Summer Series (2020-2022)

 In 2020, the Gold Sox season in the GSCBL was cancelled due to the COVID-19 pandemic.
 As a result, they helped create a smaller short-season league known as the Sierra Central-Montna Farms Summer Series.
-The Gold Sox were the inaugural champions defeating the Lincoln Potters.
-The Series launched its second season in 2021, which they named themselves champions.
+The Gold Sox were the inaugural champions defeating the Lincoln Potters (Note: The Potters are members of the CCL and did not know or agree to be a part of the Montna Farms Summer Series).
+The Series launched its second season in 2021, which they named themselves champions once again.
 In 2022, the series name was shortened to the Montna Farms Summer Series.
 Also in 2022, the Gold Sox joined the Bay Area Collegiate League.

-On hiatus
+Post-Gold Sox baseball in Marysville

 On September 7, 2022, the Gold Sox announced that they will not be taking to the field in 2023 and will reevaluate their position in summer collegiate baseball in the region.
 They are officially considering themselves "on hiatus", though they have effectively ceased operations.
-They will be replaced by the new Marysville Drakes of the Pecos League.
+They were replaced by the new Marysville Drakes of the Pecos League in 2023.
+However, they, too, would fold after two seasons when the Pecos League left them off of the schedule.
+They would be replaced in 2025 by the Yuba-Sutter High Wheelers of the Pioneer League, an independent minor league partnered with Major League Baseball and defending league champions relocated from Davis, California.